rdbwebster/OEREventHandler/OEREventService/Readme.txt

 Edit EventPortTypeImpl.java
- - add code to implement a strategy pattern.
+ - Add code to implement the Service implementation.
+   The supplied code uses a strategy pattern to dispatch each event to a specialized Handler class.
    The event received from OER is looked up in EventHandlerConfig.properties file The configured Java handler class for the event is loaded dynamically and invoked.
- - add logging
+ -
+The service utilizes the Apache commons logging.
+The included property file is set to add the service log entries to the WebLogic Server log file.

 Add a com.example.eventhandlers folder
 Create a concrete handler class that implements the EventHandler interface for each type